open main page here with limited thumbnails

 these pics are all from the BogusColorVendor.
 I am quite confident that the actual wood in these pictures has nowhere near the orange and yellow and bright red components shown here.
 Being tulipwood, the actual pieces will be quite beautiful, they just won't look like what is pictured here.

 these shots are all of a single large (for tulipwood) piece, which I purchased from the BogusColorVendor.
 As I've shown in some detail in another section of this site, the actual wood in this piece is a gorgeous chunk of tulipwood and I expect to use it to great effect in several projects, but it is GROSSLY misrepresented in these pictures.
 It has none of the bright red and none of the yellow shown here.
 I expected that to be the case when I bought it, because firstly, I am familiar with tulipwood and secondly, I was already familiar with how this vendor consistently misrepresents their product.
 This is a spectacular piece of tulipwood and I gladly paid the $55+ that it cost.
 Even with the additional $15 S&H, it came out to about $50/BF which isn't bad for tulipwood, and is actually quite good for a piece this excellent.
 Still, it just grinds me that they felt the need to so completely misrepresent the wood.
-As I've explained elsewhere, there just isn't any way this was an accident or an artifact of a digital camera; it had to be deliberate color "correction" and it's something they do with most of the wood they sell on eBay.
+As I've explained elsewhere, there just isn't any way this was an accident or an effect of a digital camera; it had to be deliberate color "correction" and it's something they do with most of the wood they sell on eBay.
 They're not the only vendor to do this, but they are by far the most egregious in my experience.
 Click HERE to see my whole rant on the subject.
 (You probably thought you just READ my whole rant on the subject, but I'm just getting warmed up!)